omazapa/Kahi_plugins/Kahi_scimago_sources/README.md

 Kahi will use this plugin to insert or update the journal information from scimago

 # Description
-Plungin that reads the information from scimago ranking csv file to update or insert the information of the journals in CoLav's database format.
+Plugin that reads the information from scimago ranking csv file to update or insert the information of the journals in CoLav's database format.

 # Installation
 You could download the repository from github.
 Go into the folder where the setup.py is located and run